Morocco: Multiculturalism and Human Rights

 Students acquire an in-depth appreciation of a rich and rapidly changing society.
 Review program syllabi.

 The program’s homestays allow students to share daily life with Moroccans and practice their Arabic language skills.
-The village stay in the north includes community service and group field assignments.
+The village stay includes a community volunteer experience, discussion with locals, and group field assignments.

-The program typically visits Midelt, Merzouga Dunes, Ouarzazate, Essaouira, Marrakech, Chefchaouen, Fnideq, and the enclave of Ceuta.
-Students consider Morocco’s cultural, historical, and ecological diversity and the role Morocco has played—historically and to the present day—in relation to Africa and Europe.
+The program typically visits Midelt, Merzouga Dunes, Ouarzazate, Essaouira, Marrakech, Oulmes, Fnideq, and the enclave of Ceuta.
+Students consider Morocco’s cultural, historical, and ecological diversity and the role Morocco has played — historically and to the present day — in relation to Africa and Europe.

 Program lecturers are drawn from Morocco’s leading academic and civil society institutions including: